 Yes!
 Brightside recently started accepting Cigna across the nation, Blue Cross Blue Shield in some larger markets, as well as Anthem, Humana, MHN, & Magellan in select markets as well.
 So depending on your provider and coverage, there’s a chance you’re covered.

 Most Brightside patients found the service very effective, enjoyed the convenience and appreciated the weekly check ups.
 The company says that within just 12 weeks of starting treatment, 83% of Brightside members begin feeling better with a clinically significant reduction in symptoms and 60% achieve remission level symptoms.

 However, for some it was too much of a financial burden that’s unsustainable, even though it’s typically much cheaper than going the traditional route of in-person therapy and medical visits.

 Additionally, for some it felt too automated and did not provide a personable feel that most users were looking for with their therapists.
-The good news is that the company is listening to these reviews, and is adding video therapy sessions soon.
+The good news is that the company is listening to these reviews, and has added 4 video therapy sessions per month for each subscriber.